Jobs#

 This method doesn’t work on batch jobs.

-Jobs use offsets to track the last processed data before they were completed or canceled.
+Jobs use offsets to track the last processed data before they were completed or cancelled.
 In certain cases, it may be necessary to reset a job’s offset to reprocess data.
-To reset the job offset in the UI select Restart from initial offset from edit job screen.
+To reset the job offset in the UI, select Restart from initial offset from the edit job screen.

 Screenshot of resetting Job offsets